Digital Remedy Privacy Notice for California Residents

 - Deidentified or aggregated consumer information.

-In particular, we have collected the following categories of personal information from its consumers within the last twelve (12) months:
+In particular, we may have collected the following categories of personal information from consumers within the last twelve (12) months:

 |A. Identifiers.||A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.||YES|